 2.5 STAGE 4: REVIEW OF DRAFT ACHA REPORT

-The draft ACHA will be provided to Aboriginal stakeholders for their review and comment.
-Aboriginal stakeholders will be given 28 days to review the ACHA and responses will be considered in the finalisation of the ACHA.
+The draft ACHA was provided to Aboriginal stakeholders on January 18, 2022, for their review and comment.
+Aboriginal stakeholders were given 28 days to review the ACHA and provide their responses in the finalisation of the ACHA (Appendix A11).